by Sasha Nimmo

-There are a number of different criteria, therefore different names, and I’ll briefly provide an introduction to those.
+There are a number of different criteria, therefore different names, currently in use.

 How Australia names this illness now is important.
 We have an opportunity in Australia to move straight from ‘Chronic Fatigue Syndrome’ to ‘Myalgic Encephalomyelitis’, as specified in the International Consensus Criteria (2012 ICC) which we should take advantage of, and not muddy the waters by using ME/CFS, CFS/ME, CFIDS or SEID.
 This will help us be taken more seriously and, importantly, better criteria will be used to diagnose patients and classify them for research, so the quality of research will be better and hopefully bring us to treatments and a cure more quickly (Griffith Uni, for example, used the ICC in studies leading the patenting of a biomarker blood test).

 The name change is also an opportunity to leave dubious treatments associated with CFS, like graded exercise therapy and cognitive behavioural therapy, behind.

 Looking overseas, the country to emulate is Norway.
 Norway use the terminology ME and take ME seriously.
 Their Prime Minister and their Department of Health have both apologised to patients for the prejudice, lack of respect and not making research a priority.
 Norway is closest to a treatment for ME, with the discovery and trials of the immune drug rituximab.